 The most common side effects with Sovaldi in combination with ribavirin and peginterferon alfa were similar to those commonly reported with ribavirin or peginterferon alfa and included fatigue (tiredness), headache, nausea (feeling sick) and insomnia (difficulty sleeping).
 Sovaldi did not increase the frequency or severity of these side effects.
 For the full list of side effects, see the package leaflet.

 Sovaldi must not be used together with certain types of medicines which can reduce the effects of Sovaldi.
 Such medicines include:

 - St. John’s wort (a herbal preparation used to treat depression and anxiety);

 - carbamazepine, phenobarbital and phenytoin (medicines for epilepsy).

 For the full list of restrictions, see the package leaflet.

 Why is Sovaldi approved?

-The Committee also considered that, if given before a liver transplant, Sovaldi in combination with ribavirin can prevent re-infection of the liver, which in the absence of treatment occurs nearly always and results in a poor prognosis.
+The Agency also considered that, if given before a liver transplant, Sovaldi in combination with ribavirin can prevent re-infection of the liver, which in the absence of treatment occurs nearly always and results in a poor prognosis.
 In addition, virus resistance to Sovaldi is very uncommon and Sovaldi works against all types of hepatitis C virus.